A Correlatively Sparse Lagrange Multiplier Expression Relaxation for Polynomial Optimization: Numerical experiments

-The numerical results for solving this problem are presented in Table~\ref{tab:nonaive}.
-From the table, one can see that when there was no LMEs exploited, {\tt CS-TSSOS} could not get a lower bound with high accuracy (say, less than $10^{-6}$) within 7697.33 seconds.
-In contrast, the CS-LME approach obtained an approximated minimum whose error was $ 10^{-7}$ in $53.73$ seconds.
+We would like to remark that the tuple $(g^{(1)},g^{(2)}\ddd g^{(5)})$ is singular, so original LMEs do not exist.
+The numerical results for solving this problem are presented in~\Cref{tab:nonaive}.
+From the table, one can see that when there were no LMEs exploited, {\tt CS-TSSOS} could not get an approximation for the global minimum with an error less than $0.001$ in 7697.33 seconds. {Moreover, {\tt Gloptipoly 3} suspected unboundedness when $d=3$, and the $4$th order dense relaxation cannot be solved due to the memory limit.} In contrast, the CS-LME approach obtained an approximated minimum whose error was $1\cdot10^{-7}$ in $53.73$ seconds.

 \end{example}